FIREDAO/firedao-protocol/README.md

 ## audit
 This project is not audited.
-However, most of the code has been copied from Yearn Protocol and Compound Protocol, which are audited and considered to be safe, and modifications were in a very small part and the modified parts passed heavy tests.
+However, most of the code has been copied from Yearn Protocol and Compound Protocol, which are audited and considered to be safe, and modifications were in a very small part and the modified parts passed enough tests.